wendywarren/ac-type/_type-3/type-family-pairing/examples-good-and-bad.md

 <ul class="hasBullets">
 	<li>Their general appearance just clashes.</li>
 	<li>Avant Garde is a geometric sans.
-Mrs Eaves has a calligraphic style to it.
+Mrs Eaves has a calligraphic style.
 The sans could be termed <em>computer-generated</em>, while the serif is reminiscent of a pen work.</li>
 	<li>Avant Garde has a single storey g and a.
 Mrs Eaves has two storey g and a.</li>
 	<li>Avant Garde has a huge x-height.
 Eaves has a tiny x-height.</li>
 </ul>